Back to blog

 Think of it as a compliance dossier.
 Every document inside demonstrates that a specific driver is medically fit, properly licensed, and has been vetted according to FMCSA regulations.
 When an auditor shows up (and they will), the DQ file is the first thing they reach for.

 The DQ file isn't just a folder of paperwork.
 It's a living record that requires ongoing maintenance.
 Certain documents expire, others must be renewed annually, and all of them must be organized and immediately accessible.
-Missing a single document can result in fines exceeding $18,000 per violation.
+Missing a single document can result in civil penalties of thousands of dollars per violation, and recordkeeping deficiencies can compound day by day.

 Who Must Comply?